 c) an AF application identifier in the "afAppId" attribute.

-11. for an application detection event and if the feature "AppDetection" is supported:
+11. for an application detection event and if the feature "AppDetection" is supported, information about the PDU session involved in the reported event in the "pduSessInfo" attribute, that shall include:

-a) the IPv4 address in the "ueIpv4" attribute and/or the IPv6 prefix in the "ueIpv6" attribute within the "pduSessInfo" attribute; and
+a) the S-NSSAI of the PDU session in the "snssai" attribute;

+b) the DNN of the PDU session in the "dnn" attribute;